 From the meetings of the founding fathers to today’s biggest policy battles, state governments have always been the most central jurisdiction in the United States.
 They are the entities that grant power to the federal government, and this unique aspect of the American experiment means that states are often the most effective vehicle for enabling social and political change.
 Though their direct control over schools is limited, state governments can be crucial catalysts that set high expectations, encourage action and facilitate access to the support that schools need.

-The Center for Green Schools provides expertise and information to a large network of state legislators interested in policies and action to support green schools.
-Each year, we host an in-person workshop at the National Caucus of Environmental Legislators to help these legislators strategize the coming year.
+The Center for Green Schools provides expertise and information to a large network of state legislators interested in policies and action to support green schools, including through our work with the National Caucus of Environmental Legislators.

 The list below provides an overview of the types of resources available to this network from USGBC’s Center for Green Schools and Advocacy teams; these are updated regularly and form the backbone of our work with lawmakers.
 Core resources about green buildings and infrastructure, more generally, are available from USGBC’s Advocacy team.
 USGBC also has local staff and volunteers around the country who work toward improving buildings and community infrastructure in their own backyards.
 To discover what communities are near you, visit the USGBC directory of regions.